telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `PreviousNext` method enables or disables the `previous/next/first/last` pager buttons.
 These buttons navigate to the corresponding page when clicked.
 By default, the method is enabled.

-The example below demonstrates how to disable the `previous` and `next` pager buttons.
+The following example demonstrates how to disable the `previous` and `next` pager buttons.

 ###### Example